jvanderzande/vimexx-dns/README.md

          -getip          Set URL which returns public IPv4 - defaults to 'http://icanhazip.com'
 ```

-Please note that a quirk of the API provided by Vimexx is that the DNS records returned by the API call
-do not contain the TTL information.
-It is also not possible to update a single DNS record.
+Please note that due to a limitation in the Vimexx API, the DNS records returned by an API call do not include TTL (Time To Live) information.
+Additionally, it is not possible to update individual DNS records — any update requires rewriting all records.

-Because of this, when *anything* is changed to *any* DNS record, it is necessary to rewrite *all*
+To avoid resetting the TTL of all DNS records to the default value each time a change is made, this script, by default, queries an authoritative nameserver for each DNS record returned by the Vimexx API to retrieve the current TTL.

+This behavior can be disabled using the `-nons` option.
+However, if this option is used and the DNS records need
-DNS records, and while doing so, *all* TTL values for *all* DNS records will be set to '24h' (or whatever
-is provided in a configuration file or as an argument).
+an update, then the TTL for *all* DNS records will be set to `'24h'` (or to the value specified in the configuration file or as a command-line argument).

 # Integration with Certbot